ASSERT-KTH/ci-hackathon/site/faq.md

 - **Can I start before the hackathon’s day?**

     Of course, feel free to start before and come with cool demo on Oct 14 2019 in R1.

+- **What can CI art be?**

+You can find inspiration of possible art pieces looking at the current proposals from the [CI art hackathon participating teams](https://kth.github.io/ci-hackathon/#participants).
+You can also be inspired by other [pieces of software art](https://kth.github.io/ci-hackathon/inspiration.html).

 Other questions?
 Please contact ci-hackathon@eecs.kth.se